mjstrasser/mjstrasser.github.io/_posts/2019-02-14-capturing-multipart-paths-in-spring-controller.md

                                           @PathVariable("path") String path) {
 ```

-Here, given the first URI, the `path` variable gets the value `swagger` without the file extension.
+With this, when using the first URI, the `path` variable gets the value `swagger` without the file extension.
 The second URI does not match at all.

-The file extension is captured by using a regular expression, for example:
+The file extension can be captured by using a regular expression, for example:

 ```java
 @GetMapping(path = "/swagger/{project}/{repo}/{path:.+}")
 ```

 Here, given the first URI, the `path` variable gets the value `swagger.yaml` as desired.
-The second URI does not match at all.
+But the second URI still does not match at all.

-There is no simple way to extract multiple parts of a path into a single variable.
+There is no simple way to extract a deep path into a single variable.
 I think
 this is because the Spring classes split the path into segments using slash characters
 before matching each segment with a regular expression.